tomiGoljevscek/Oxide.Docs/source/includes/api_hooks.md

  * Called right after an item was removed from a container
  * The entire stack has to be removed for this to be called, not just a little bit

+### OnConsumableUse(Assembly-CSharp/Item item)
+ * Called from Assembly-CSharp/Item
+ * No return behavior
+ * Is called right after a consumable item is used

 ### OnGather(Assembly-CSharp/ResourceDispenser dispenser, Assembly-CSharp/BaseEntity entity, Assembly-CSharp/Item item)
  * Assembly-CSharp/ResourceDispenser
  * No return behavior